meshpro/pyfvm/README.md

 Some of the methods in this packages are merely convenience wrappers around the VTK Python interface which needs to be installed in your system.
 Further dependencies include Numpy and SciPy.

+#License

+VoroPy is released under the 3-clause BSD license.